-Our team works with injured workers and their families.
+Our team of Chicago workers compensation lawyers works with injured workers and their families.
 The modern workplace presents employees with lots of dangers.
 Almost at every turn, they can get hurt.
 If they don’t get injured, they might get an illness too.
 Lots of people know about mesothelioma.
 That’s not the only major sickness workers encounter.
 There are others you need to watch out for!
 They come about where you work, what you work with, and how you work.

 Whether you get sick or hurt from work, the damage can last well into the future.
 Hopefully, all you’ll need is a trip to the ER or doctor.
 Yet, that’s not often the case.
 You might need physical therapy.
 You may have a disability.
 This will cost you money and change your life.
 The pain and suffering can stick around forever.
 Yet, there’s something you can do.